 Relations are taken literally also during continuous integration, if the relation or the expression in which the relation is present, are the argument of the noEvent(..) function.
 The smooth(p,x) operator also allows relations used as argument to be taken literally.
-The noEvent feature is propagated to all subrelations in the scope
+The noEvent feature is propagated to all subrelations in the scope of the noEvent function.
+For smooth the liberty to not allow literal evaluation is propagated to all subrelations, but the smooth-property itself is not propagated.

-'''

-x = if \text{ noEvent}(u > uMax) then uMax elseif noEvent(u < uMin) then uMin else u; y = noEvent( if u > uMax then uMax elseif u < uMin then uMin else u); z = smooth(0, if <math>u > uMax then uMax elseif u < uMin then uMin else u);
+''' x = if noEvent(u > uMax) then uMax elseif noEvent(u < uMin) then uMin else u; y = noEvent( if u > uMax then uMax elseif u < uMin then uMin else u); z = smooth(0, if u > uMax then uMax elseif u < uMin then uMin else u); '''

-'''